 An Ageless Interpersonal Communication Plan

 My absolute favorite course in graduate school was a communications course.
-Interestingly, I did not need this credit and took it as an elaborate step towards a laborious delay of the internship process.
-The material remains handy despite not being a graduation requirement.
-As a full-time clinician, I regularly pull out and refer to Peterson’s (2015) communication guide in his book, Why Don’t We Listen Better?
-Communicating and Connecting in Relationships.
-Sometimes, that formal approach doesn’t work.
+Interestingly, I did not need this credit and took it as an elaborate step towards a laborious delay in the internship process.
+The material remains relevant and quite handy despite not being a graduation requirement in my Marriage and Family Therapy program.
+As a full-time clinician, I regularly pull out and refer to Petersen’s (2015) communication guide.
+Sometimes, this formal approach doesn’t work.
 In those instances, I offer Apples of Gold.

 “I see you throwing the phone into the chair.”